vinicunca/akar/docs/content/docs/2.pohon/2.components/command-palette.md

 Use the `virtualize` prop to enable virtualization for large lists as a boolean or an object with options like `{ estimateSize: 32, overscan: 12 }`.

 ::warning{to="https://github.com/unovue/akar/issues/1885" target="_blank"}
-When enabled, all groups are flattened into a single list due to a limitation of Reka UI.
+When enabled, all groups are flattened into a single list due to a limitation of Akar.
 ::

 ::docs-component-example